-In Fiscal 2019, the HRNGC (which has now been replaced with respect to compensation and other similar matters by the HRCC) retained the services of Eckler Ltd. ("Eckler") to provide expertise and advice in connection with a comprehensive review of the compensation of all of the Company's executives, including the NEOs.
-The compensation review included the review of the group of comparable companies, the assessment of the Company's positioning in terms of compensation levels and mix and the review of the Company's compensation programs.
-During Fiscal 2020, Eckler provided support to the HRNGC (up until November 24, 2019, inclusively) and to the HRCC (since November 25, 2019) with respect to discussions on executive compensation pay mix and more specifically on the Company's executive pension plans, and as it did during Fiscal 2019, it also provided certain other compensation-related services to the management, including actuarial, and investment services in respect of the pension plans sponsored by the Company and covering Canadian executives and non-executive employees.
+In Fiscal 2020, the HRCC retained the services of Eckler Ltd. ("Eckler") to provide expertise and advice in connection with a comprehensive review of the Company's executive pension plans.
+During the same year, Eckler also provided certain other compensation-related services to the management, including actuarial, and investment services in respect of the pension plans sponsored by the Company and covering Canadian executives and non-executive employees.
+Eckler did not provide any services to the HRCC during Fiscal 2021.
+However, Eckler provided certain other compensation-related services to the management, including actuarial, and investment services in respect of the pension plans sponsored by the Company and covering Canadian executives and non-executive employees

-The aggregate fees billed to the Company for Fiscal 2020 and Fiscal 2019 for executive compensation-related services provided by Eckler are as set out below:
+The aggregate fees billed to the Company for Fiscal 2021 and Fiscal 2020 for executive compensation-related services provided by Eckler are as set out below:

-Fiscal 2020 Fiscal 2019
+Fiscal 2021 Fiscal 2020

 Executive Compensation-Related Fees

-Eckler \$43,694 \$138,392
+Eckler - \$43,694

-All Other Fees (Eckler) (1) \$263,223 \$193,287
+All Other Fees (Eckler) (1) 348,505 \$263,223

-Total Fees Paid \$306,917 \$331,679
+Total Fees Paid 348,505 \$306,917